schematical/chaos-engine/README.md

 If the pleasure delta is positive it will be more likely to do the action.
 If the pleasure delta is negitive it will be less likely to do the action.

+####InputNode - Boredom:
+An input Node called 'boredom' could be created when an NPC has not done an action in a while and has energy.
+Different NPC's would get Bored at varying amounts of cycles(some get bored quicker, some not so much).

+If the NPC gets boered it would then try to occupy it self by creating new inputNode>outputNode's.
+This allows for an increase in complexity of behavior faster then just when the NPC is spawned.

+Sample Output Nodes:
+* Eat x in inventory
+* Explore
+* Attack NPC
+* Interact with x

+####OutputNode - Observe:
+Observing allows an NPC to watch other NPCs in their sight radius and depending on their

 ####Relationships: